uo-datasci-specialization/c3-fp-2021/content/schedule/index.markdown

  {{< schedule >}}

 {{< week-odd "05-10" >}}
   {{< description "Lab 3" "The odd Monday lab day - this lab was delayed a bit so we could have a bit more of an introduction to functions before having an entire lab devoted to them.
-This will be the final lab for the calss and will ask you to create and apply functions." >}}
+This will be the final lab for the class and will ask you to create and apply functions." >}}
   {{< wrap >}}
 {{< slides "" >}}
 {{< /wrap >}}
   {{< wrap >}}
+{{< assigned "assignments" "Lab 3" >}}
 {{< /wrap >}}
   {{< wrap >}}